 Women have traditionally been underrepresented when it comes to leadership roles in the workplace.
 But times have changed.
 There have been improvements in gender disparity in the top tiers of businesses.
 According to the 2018 Grant Thornton International Business Report, almost one third (29%) of management positions in South Africa are now filled by women, an increase from 26% in 2014.
 Even at Nashua, we’ve had women in the management team.
 They played a significant role in evolving the perception of Nashua from a printer distributor to a fully integrated business solutions provider, including fibre internet and workspace solutions.
 If you’re looking to make strides in the corporate world as a female, here are some strategies you can consider.

 Live by your own standards

 You have to put in the hours and drive yourself – otherwise you’re not going to get anywhere.
-I’m a perfectionist and I think sticking resolutely to my own standards has served me well.
-Never settle for anyone else’s standard of ‘good enough’ – focus on doing your best by your own measures.
+Stick resolutely to your own standards and never settle for anyone else’s standard of ‘good enough’ – focus on doing your best by your own measures.

 Leave room for guidance

 Mentorship is a practical way to recognise your strengths and weaknesses to build self-confidence.
 Without knowing your breaking point or weaknesses, you won’t be able to overcome them.
 Without knowing your strengths, you’ll never be able to play towards them.